 There are several types of shim-based attacks that cyber criminals commonly use.
-These include DLL injection attacks, process hollowing, and hooking attacks among others.
+These include DLL injection attacks, process hollowing, and hooking attacks, among others.

 Case studies of shim-based cyber attacks

 There have been several high-profile cases where shimming has been a part of a cyber attack.
-For instance, the Carbanak group used shimming as a part of their attack on banking organisations, resulting in millions of dollars in losses.
+For instance, the Carbanak group used shimming as a part of their attack on banking organizations, resulting in millions of dollars in losses.

 Protecting against shim-based cyber attacks